 - Cross-border rulings related to preferential regimes.
-Currently, from Ireland's and Revenue's perspective, this refers to any cross-border opinions provided in respect of the Tonnage Tax or Knowledge Development Box regimes. - Cross-border unilateral APAs or other cross-border unilateral tax rulings covering transfer pricing or the application of transfer pricing principles. - Cross-border rulings that provide for a unilateral downward adjustment to a • taxpayer's taxable profits that is not directly reflected in the taxpayer's financial or commercial accounts.
-It has also been agreed to exchange information under this category on unilateral downward adjustments made by taxpayers under informal capital contribution or excess profit regimes even where no ruling has been issued by the tax authority. - PE rulings.
-These are rulings that concern the existence or absence of a PE or the attribution of profits to a PE. - Related Party Conduit Rulings.
+Currently, from Ireland's and Revenue's perspective, this refers to any cross-border opinions provided in respect of the Tonnage Tax or Knowledge Development Box regimes. - Cross-border unilateral APAs or other cross-border unilateral tax rulings covering transfer pricing or the application of transfer pricing principles. - Cross-border rulings that provide for a unilateral downward adjustment to a taxpayer's taxable profits that is not directly reflected in the taxpayer's financial or commercial accounts8.
+It has also been agreed to exchange information under this category on unilateral downward adjustments made by taxpayers under informal capital contribution or excess profit regimes even where no ruling has been issued by the tax authority.
+Such adjustments should not arise under Irish tax law. - PE rulings.
+These are rulings that concern the existence or absence of a PE or the attribution of profits to a PE. - Related-Party Conduit Rulings.
 This refers to rulings which are given in respect of cross-border flows of funds or income through an entity in the country giving the ruling, involving a flow of funds or income to another country either directly or indirectly.